 Simple, just contact me here and we will find a day and time that works for both our schedules.
 Depending on your preference, we can connect over a voice phone call or video connection.
 It is best to ensure that you are able to be in a quiet space, free from outside interruptions or distractions.
 I will send an invoice for online payment prior to the appointment.

 Some medical insurance policies provide reimbursement for distance counseling but it is important to verify coverage and benefits before the initial appointment.
-I am currently in-network with some Aetna policies and BCBS and out-of-network with all others.
+I am currently in-network with some BCBS policies and out-of-network with all others.